Coves and cats: The best things to do in Hydra, Greece

 Follow in the footsteps of Leonard Cohen

 In the 1960s, Hydra was a gathering place for writers, poets and artists, drawn by its bohemian atmosphere and beautiful scenery.
-The most famous was Canadian singer Leonard Cohen, who fell in love with the island which inspired his song Bird on a Wire.
+Most famous was Canadian singer Leonard Cohen, who fell in love with the island which inspired his song Bird on a Wire.

 He had a lot of friends on the island and there’s a bench dedicated to him on the path to Kamini, funded by locals and fans to celebrate what would’ve been his 80th birthday.